How Much Does Backsplash Installation Cost in 2025?

 Patterns

 Elaborate patterns like mosaic or herringbone backsplashes cost more because they take longer to cut and install.
 The same goes for custom patterns.
-Some contractors could charge up to $100 per hour to install complex designs, which is about twice the typical amount for labor.
+For intricate layouts, contractors may charge up to $100 per hour, roughly double the rate for straightforward installs.

 Labor